kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

   resourcePolicy:
     containerPolicies:
     - containerName: "*"
+      lowerBoundCPUPercentile: 25
       targetCPUPercentile: 50
+      upperBoundCPUPercentile: 75
+      lowerBoundMemoryPercentile: 25
       targetMemoryPercentile: 50
+      upperBoundMemoryPercentile: 75
 ```

-Every container in the job is targeted at the median, trading headroom for density on a throughput-insensitive workload.
+Every container targets the median with a wide bound range, trading headroom for density and tolerating more drift before a resize.

 ## Future Work

-- **Lower/upper bound percentiles per-VPA** (`lowerBoundCPUPercentile`, `upperBoundCPUPercentile`, and memory equivalents): the natural completion of this work, enabling per-workload eviction sensitivity.
-Deferred pending user feedback on the target fields, per SIG discussion on [#9970](https://github.com/kubernetes/autoscaler/issues/9970).
-Adding them also makes cross-field ordering validation (`lowerBound <= target <= upperBound`) meaningful.
+- **Loosen the all-set requirement.** The three percentiles for a resource must currently be set together so admission can validate `lower ≤ target ≤ upper` without reading the Recommender's flags.
+If a safe way to validate a partially-set triple against the global flags emerges, this could be relaxed.

 ## Alternatives Considered

 **1. Multiple Recommender instances (AEP-3919).** The status quo escape hatch: run one Recommender per percentile profile and point each VPA at one.
 Works, but each additional Recommender is another deployment to size, monitor, and upgrade, and workloads must be partitioned into a small number of static profiles.
-Differing percentiles are the canonical reason operators end up here; making the percentile declarative removes the most common need for the pattern.
+Differing percentiles are the canonical reason operators end up here; making the percentiles declarative removes the most common need for the pattern.

 ## Implementation History

 - (issue filed) 2026-07-11 — Issue [kubernetes/autoscaler#9970](https://github.com/kubernetes/autoscaler/issues/9970).
-- (scope agreed) 2026-07-14 — SIG feedback on the issue: limit to the two target percentiles.
+- (scope agreed) 2026-07-14 — SIG feedback on the issue: start with the target percentiles.
-- (AEP PR opened) TBD.
+- (scope expanded) 2026-08-28 — PR review: include the lower-bound, target, and upper-bound percentiles as a required set per resource.
 - (initial implementation) TBD.